larshanen/MLChallenge/README.md

 - Editor and abstract seem to be MNAR.

 ### Round 2 (29 nov): Modelling and Missing Data Imputation
-- [ ] Lars and Rick: Translation of languages, try to see if columns can be made numerical
+- [x] Lars and Rick: Translation of languages, feature extraction/selection, try to see if columns can be made numerical
 - [ ] Bell and Alysha: Missing data imputation exploration

+#### Feature extraction/selection Findings:

+- Column authors: lots of features even after stopwords removal, use X most frequent (hyperparameter that we will tune eventually) because least frequent leads to sparsity (?);
+- Column publishers: lots of features even after stopwords removal, use X most frequent (hyperparameter that we will tune eventually) because least frequent leads to sparsity (?);
+- Column ENTRYTYPE: 3-categorical, one-hot encoded